 But let’s touch upon the remarks from Sheeran afterward and consider another factor in all this.
 “Sheeran Slams The Baseless Lawsuits” types of headlines came after he posted a video in which he said, “…I feel like claims like this are way too common now and it’s become a culture where a claim is made with the idea that settlement will be cheaper than taking them to court, even if there’s no basis for the claim.”

-But on the other hand, the 12 notes and the 60k new tracks a day on the internet doesn’t absolve anyone.
-Conspicuous similarity, probative of copying, cannot be reasoned away by waves of new music posted to Spotify every day or by there being only twelve notes.
-Moreover, the music industry needs to reckon with the fact there’s also a culture in pop music creation that is churning out songs that are simpler, more repetitive, and therefore necessarily more derivative and more similar than ever.
+But on the other hand, the 12 notes and the 60k new tracks a day on the internet don’t absolve anyone.
+Similarity that is probative of copying, cannot be reasoned away by waves of new music posted to Spotify every day or by there being only twelve notes.
+Not necessarily.
+Moreover, the music industry needs to reckon with the fact there’s also a culture in pop music creation that is churning out songs that are simpler, more repetitive, and therefore necessarily more derivative and yes, more similar than ever.
 You still need to look at the notes.
 Musicology needs to adjust and account for it.
 So do the courts.
 And it’s gonna be a process.